Indiana National Guard Fires Howitzer

 |0

-This work, Indiana National Guard Fires Howitzer [Image 3 of 3], by PO2 Jonathan Word, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Indiana National Guard Fires Howitzer, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT